robert-laws/robert-laws.github.io/my_collections/_posts/2021-08-13-javascript-promises.md

 console.log(v2); // 169
 ```

-This code executes in order, each function is able to return a result before the next function that uses the result executes.
-However, there are situations where a function will take some time to complete before returning a result.
+This code executes in order from top to bottom.
+Each function is able to return a result before the next function that uses the result executes.
+However, there are situations where a function will take some time to complete before returning a result and JavaScript doesn't wait as it executes the code.

 ```javascript
 const add = (n1, n2) => {